Inaugurated in 2002 in honor of Judge Hugh R. Jones, a former Associate Judge of the New York Court of Appeals, by the Fund for Modern Courts.

 Established in 1988 in memory of Edward C. Sobota '79 by his brother, Henry Sobota '77, the Sobota family and by Weil, Gotshal & Manges.

 Named for Supreme Court Justice Robert H. Jackson, a 1912 graduate of Albany Law School, the lecture series honors the life and legacy of a man who was vital to the fight for civil rights in the United States and throughout the world.

 The Crawford Lecture was established in 1996 to honor the memory of Edwin L. Crawford, former executive director of the New York State Association of Counties.
 The program promotes dialogue on current issues affecting local governments.

 Named for the first woman to graduate from Albany Law School and the first woman to be admitted to the New York State Bar, the Kate Stoneman Lectures recognize individuals who are committed to actively seeking change and expanding opportunities for women in the legal profession.

 Established in 2003 by her husband, Dr. Stephen Sills.
 Nancy Sills was a prominent and respected member of the legal community, especially in the fields of estate planning, estate taxation and probate law.
-The lecture is held in conjunction with the Government Law Center at Albany Law School Senior Citizens' Law Day event.
+The lecture is held in conjunction with Albany Law School Senior Citizens' Law Day event.